Calling all caterers and chefs: are you up for an exciting challenge to help inspire teens and young adults to eat more veg?

 The competition: how to enter

 Are you up for the challenge?
 You don’t have to be a large-scale caterer to participate, however, the recipe needs to be easy to make and sell at volume, so some knowledge of a commercial kitchen might help.

 Please let us know ASAP if you are going to enter.
-We will require all participants to submit a fully costed recipe, including any details of packaging used, by Monday 16th September 2019 at the latest.
+We will require all participants to submit a fully costed recipe, including any details of packaging used, by Thursday 17th October 2019 at the latest.
 All recipes will be run through a nutritional database to give it a score.
-We will then shortlist between four to six recipes and invite participants to attend the competition cook-off in the Community Kitchen on DATE TBC 2019 (between 1-5pm, exact timings tbc).
+We will then shortlist between four to six recipes and invite participants to attend the competition cook-off in the Community Kitchen on Wednesday 6th November 2019 (between 9am-1pm).

 We are absolutely delighted that top chef, Michael Bremner from 64 Degrees / Murmur will be on our judging panel along with Nicole Pisani, ex head chef at top London restaurant, Nopi, now School Chef at Gayhurst Primary and Founder of Chefs in Schools.
 They join leading national hospitality and catering expert, Julie Barker.
 The panel will also include pupils from secondary schools and a nutritionist.
 They will be judging on taste, ease of eating and portability.
 The winner will be announced on the day.

 We are also keen to have commitments from a range of schools, colleges, venues and other food outlets across the city to trial the winning recipe and receive the collection of recipes following the competition.
 So if you aren’t able to get involved in the competition itself, please contact us to pledge your commitment to trial the recipes in your organisation.